Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Hopfield neural Network with Hebbian learning

-By analogy with Ref.~\cite{Hopfield2_Dong_Connections}, we design the input signal $\mathbf{I}(t)$ from a training set of six $N$-dimensional vectors, each assumed to code some non-specified pattern.
+Below we describe the procedure, which in ML literature is referred to as training an ANN on a \emph{single} task, i.e. on a single fixed collection of input patterns, each represented by a vector.
+By analogy with Ref.~\cite{Hopfield2_Dong_Connections}, for (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) we design the input signal $\mathbf{I}(t)$ corresponding to a single task from a training set of six $N$-dimensional vectors, each assumed to code some non-specified pattern.
 The components $I_i^k$ ($k 1, ,6$) of these vectors are chosen at random from the set $\{1, -1\}$, so that $1$ or $-1$ have equal probability of occurrence, and the values of the components are statistically independent of each other.
-Two different training sets, Sets~1 and 2, used in our study for the network of $N 81$ neurons are given in Tabs.~\ref{supp-tab:tab1-1}--\ref{supp-tab:tab1-2} of Supplementary Notes.
+Two different training sets, Sets~1 and 2, used in our study for the network of $N 81$ neurons are given in Tabs.~\ref{supp-tab:tab1-1}--\ref{supp-tab:tab1-2} of Supplementary Note.

 Starting from $k 1$, the signal $\mathbf{I}(t)$ is equal to a vector $\mathbf{I}^k (I_1^k,\ldots,I_{N}^k)$ from the training set during the initial $t_{s} 12$ time units.
 For the subsequent $t_{s}$ time units, $\mathbf{I}(t)$ becomes equal to $\mathbf{I}^{k+1}$.
 In the same manner $\mathbf{I}(t)$ goes through all vectors $\mathbf{I}^k$ until $k$ reaches $6$.
-After that, the signal known as the ``training epoch'' in ANN literature \cite{Alzubaidi_training_epoch_NN_JBD21}, and here lasting $6 t_s$ time units, is repeated periodically throughout the maximal training time of $6000$ time units.
+After that, the signal known as the ``training epoch'' in ML literature \cite{Alzubaidi_training_epoch_NN_JBD21}, and here lasting $6 t_s$ time units, is repeated periodically throughout the maximal training time of $6000$ time units.
 This way, inputs to individual neurons take the form of telegraph signals shown in Fig.~\ref{fig:InputSig}.

 At the start of learning, the initial conditions (ICs) of (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) were randomly and uniformly distributed in $[-1,1]$ for all $x_i$, and in $[-0.01,0.01]$ for all $\omega_{ij}$, the latter ensuring the absence of pre-existing memories.